gdlc/STAT_COMP/scatter_plot_smoothing.md

  #### Linear regression on non-linear basis functions

- We can use non-linear functions of `x` to define much more general classes of functions.
+ We can use non-linear functions of `x` to define much more general classes of functions; for example, polynomials.

  **Polynomials**